ic-dosti/.github/profile/README.md

-### Us goals is - provides a wide range of areas in the field of robotics for training and individual development
+### Us goals is - provides a wide range of areas in the engineering for training and individual development

 #### Abouts us
 DOSTI Innovation Center is a partner and sponsor of the WorldSkills and Juniorskills global movement.
 This movement is aimed at raising the prestige of working professions.